PX4/PX4-user_guide/en/debug/profiling.md

 The profiler relies on GDB to run PX4 on the embedded target.
 So before profiling a target, you must have the hardware you wish to profile, and you must compile and upload the firmware to that hardware.
-You will then need a [SWD (JTAG) Hardware Debugging Interface](../debug/swd_debug.md#debug-probes), such as the DroneCode Probe, to run the GDB server and interact with the board.
+You will then need a [debug probe](../debug/swd_debug.md#debug-probes) (such as the DroneCode Probe), to run the GDB server and interact with the board.

 ### Determine the Debugger Device

-The `poor-mans-profiler.sh` automatically detects and uses the correct USB device if you use it with a [DroneCode Probe](../debug/swd_debug.md#dronecode-probe).
+The `poor-mans-profiler.sh` automatically detects and uses the correct USB device if you use it with a [DroneCode Probe](../debug/probe_bmp.md#dronecode-probe).
 If you use a different kind of probe you may need to pass in the specific _device_ on which the debugger is located.
 You can use the bash command `ls -alh /dev/serial/by-id/` to enumerate the possible devices on Ubuntu.
 For example the following devices are enumerated with a Pixhawk 4 and DroneCode Probe connected over USB: